Oliver Jackson-Cohen: Career

 Jackson-Cohen next starred opposite Elisabeth Moss in the science fiction horror film The Invisible Man, portraying the titular role; the film was released in 2020 to positive reviews.
 He later stated that the press tour for the film was difficult because it began just three days after his father had died.
 In 2021, he appeared in the drama film The Lost Daughter, directed by Maggie Gyllenhaal.
 In 2022, he co-starred in the romantic regency comedy Mr. Malcolm's List, a film adaptation of the novel of the same name.
 In June 2021 it was announced that he would star in the upcoming Apple TV+ series Surface playing the character of James Ellis.
 The series premiered on 29 July 2022 to mixed critical reviews, though Jackson-Cohen's performance generally received critical praise.
 On 2 December 2022, the show was renewed for a second season.

-In June 2022 it was announced that Jackson-Cohen would star opposite Jenna Coleman in the upcoming Amazon Prime Video series Wilderness, a television adaptation of B.E.
+In June 2022, it was announced that Jackson-Cohen would star opposite Jenna Coleman in the upcoming Amazon Prime Video series Wilderness, a television adaptation of B.E.
 Jones's novel of the same name, which began filming summer 2022 in Canada, the UK and the US and wrapped in October 2022.
+In February 2023, Jackson-Cohen was announced as the lead in the upcoming feature film Jackdaw, written and directed by Jamie Childs.
+The film also stars his Wilderness costar Jenna Coleman, and was shot in December 2022 through January 2023 in various locations across England's Northeast coast.
+The film had its world premiere at Fantastic Fest on 22 September 2023.

 Personal life

 Jackson-Cohen resides in London.
-In 2017 he stated in an Instagram post that he has been formally diagnosed with post-traumatic stress disorder stemming from childhood sexual abuse.
+In 2017, he stated in an Instagram post that he had been formally diagnosed with post-traumatic stress disorder stemming from child sexual abuse.
 His experiences informed his performance in The Haunting of Hill House: "I was diagnosed with PTSD a couple of years ago so all of that is in there with Luke - and it felt incredibly cathartic to be able to kind of put it all out there and be there."

 He was in a relationship for several years with Jessica De Gouw, his Dracula co-star.